ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 It is assumed that in any dataset, there are people missed.
 This is important in PRL as the user will try to find a match for someone that doesn’t exist.
-For simplicity, we will have pseudo-people end users input one value: the overall omission rate.
-This value can range from 0% (indicating NO omission or a perfect response) up to 50% omission and will be defined at the observer level.
+For simplicity, we will have pseudopeople end users input one value: the overall omission rate (called :code:`row_probability` in pseudopeople).
+This value can range from 0% (indicating NO omission or a perfect response) up to 100% omission and will be defined at the observer level.

+We will define two types of omission:

+#. **Simple omission** (called :code:`omit_row` in pseudopeople),
+   applicable to all datasets

+#. **Targeted omission** (called :code:`do_not_respond` in
+   pseudopeople), applicable only to the census and household surveys, where differential non-response rates are built into the observer

+Note that the census and household surveys can have both types of ommission applied.
+The following two sections discuss the two types of omission in more detail.

 For the census and household surveys, where non-response is built into the observer, the default omission rate will the equal to the